Got questions? We have answers

 General questions:

-An HSA is a flexible health benefits plan that enables employers to provide tax-free health benefits to their employees.
-Employees can use their HSA for a wide range of eligible healthcare expenses, including dental, vision, prescription drugs and over 100 other health expenses.
+A Health Spending Account (HSA) is a flexible, tax-effective health benefits plan for Canadian businesses.
+It allows employers to allocate a set amount of tax-free health credits to their employees, who can then use those funds to cover a wide range of eligible medical expenses — including dental, vision care, prescription drugs, and over 100 other CRA-approved health services.

 Canadian corporations, non-profit organizations as well as sole proprietorships and partnerships with at least one arm’s length employee.

-Yes, the Coastal Health Wallet is a version of a Health Spending Account.
+Yes, the Coastal HSA Health Wallet is a version of a Health Spending Account.

 We are transforming employee health benefits for Canadians through the use of Health Spending Accounts (HSAs).
 Instead of paying premiums, employers allocate flexible health credits to each employee's health wallet.
 Traditional insurance-based employee health benefit plans can be complex and full of fees.
 Our Health Wallet, based on HSAs, streamlines health benefits, making them user-friendly, flexible, and cost-effective.